Nana Asmaʼu: Biography

 Nana Asmaʾu was born in 1793 and named after Asmāʾ bint Abi Bakr, a Companion of Muhammad.
-In her childhood she lived through the Fulani War (1804–08), a campaign of jihad which established the powerful Sokoto Caliphate, an Islamic empire.
+During her childhood, she lived through the Fulani War (1804–08), a campaign of jihad which established the powerful Sokoto Caliphate, an Islamic empire.
 The daughter of the Caliphate's founder Usman dan Fodio (1754–1817) and half-sister of its second Sultan, Muhammed Bello (died 1837), she outlived most of the founding generation of the Caliphate and was an important source of guidance to its later rulers.
 From 1805, members of the Caliph's family came to great prominence, including the Caliph's female relatives.
 While Nana Asmaʾu became the most prominent, her sisters Maryam and Fatima, and the Caliph's wives Aisha and Hawwaʾu, played major literary and political roles in the new state.

 Like her father, Nana Asmaʾu was educated in tafsir (Qur'anic studies), and placed a high value upon universal education.
-As exemplars of the Qadiriyya sufis, dan Fodio and his followers stressed the sharing of knowledge, especially that of the sunnah, the example of the prophet Muhammad.
+As exemplars of the Qadiriyya Sufis, dan Fodio and his followers stressed the sharing of knowledge, especially that of the sunnah, the example of Muhammad.
 To learn without teaching, they thought, was sterile and empty.
 Thus Nana Asmaʾu was devoted, in particular, to the education of women.
 Like most of the rest of her family, she became a prolific author.